fletcher/SimplenoteSync/README.txt

 NAME
     SimplenoteSync.pl - synchronize a folder of text files with Simplenote.

+    Of note, this software is not created by or endorsed by Cloud Factory, the creators of Simplenote.

 CONFIGURATION
     1 Create file in your home directory named ".simplenotesyncrc"